marcduiker/demos-azure-durable-functions/README.md

 ## Update 2018-06-15

-I've restructured the solution (+ upgraded to .Net Core 2) and removed the functions which depended on 3rd party APIs which require additional accounts in order to use them (e.g. Meetup, Google Directions).
+I've restructured the solution (+ upgraded to .Net Core 2) and removed the functions which depended on 3rd party APIs and required additional accounts in order to use them (e.g. Meetup, Google Directions).
 This code is still in the repo but will be moved to another one soon.

-Now the chaining and fan-out/fan-in examples use the excellent (and free to use) [SWAPI](https://swapi.co/) which does't require any authentication and makes the demo easier to use for newcomers.
+Now the chaining and fan-out/fan-in examples use the excellent (and free to use) [SWAPI](https://swapi.co/) which doesn't require any authentication and makes the demo easier to use for newcomers.

 ## Demos